zcericola/HTML-CSS-Practice-Problems/README.md

       </details>
 * Level 1 Step 1.3 <br>
-In this step, we are going to position the box called content-mid to the left side of the page.
+In this step, we are going to position the box with a class of `content-mid` to line up directly to the right of `.content-left`.
   * Open `step-1.css`.
   * Give `.content-mid` a css style of `float: left`.
     * <details>